 Visuals have gotten to the point where they look real, and yet they still don’t look real, so it actually looks a lot worse.
 A wise man at EA called it the “Pacman effect”.
 Pacman looks real to people, in the sense that it looks the way it’s supposed to.
 It’s really lo-fi, but people don’t question the reality of it.
 But now, with home consoles, we’ve gotten to the point were we’ve entered into the realm of making characters look like real people, but their eyes don’t look right, or they don’t move their necks quite right.
 Even when you look at the latest Xbox One games, they still don’t move quite right.
 So gamers don’t really believe it, which hinders the engagement.
 Until that hurdle is overcome, audio can only enhance the experience so far.
 It’s frustrating to get to a point where the audio can be awesome, but it’s now the graphics that are holding things back.

 I did a test one time at a conference, where I took the cut-scenes from a popular war game and some scenes from a war movie which was very similar to the game, and I exchanged their soundtracks and audio.
 Then I asked people which one they like the best, and they chose the movie.
 But the movie actually had the game audio attached to it, yet the realistic visuals made it cooler than the game.
 In fact, people were actually very critical of the game, which had an Academy Award-winning movie soundtrack playing to it.
 So I swapped them back, and people still said the movie was the better one.
 It was the visuals that were enhancing the audio.
 So visuals have to make the right first impression in order for the audio to follow through and take things to the next level.

-Though Charles is saying that visuals of today still need time to catch up to reality, do you think audio also can reach a limit in terms of what it contributes to making media more believable?
+Though Charles is saying that visuals of today still need time to catch up to reality, do you think the audio contributions can also reach a limit in terms of making media more believable?